 38. What is the p-value?

-Answer: The p-value is used for hypothesis testing where the probability of getting extreme results the same as that of a statistical hypothesis test is correct.
+The p-value is used for hypothesis testing where the probability of getting extreme results the same as that of a statistical hypothesis test is correct.
 It assumes that the null hypothesis is correct as well.
-It is useful to give the smallest of significance to rejection points where otherwise the null hypothesis would be rejected.
+It is helpful to give the slightest significance to rejection points where the null hypothesis would be rejected.
 P-values can be calculated by using p-value tables.

-39. Define regularization and explain why it is important.
+39. Define regularization and explain why it is essential.

-Answer: Regularizations are techniques used to avoid the issue of overfitting in the given training set and reduce the error by properly fitting the function on the dataset.
-Overfitting happens when the learning algorithm also takes the noise into consideration along with the correct data.
+Regularizations are techniques used to avoid the issue of overfitting in the given training set and reduce the error by adequately fitting the function on the dataset.
+Overfitting happens when the learning algorithm considers the noise and the correct data.
 Thus, the result will be a pattern and noise (error or deviation).
 Regularization aims to eliminate the noise from the pattern.

 40. What is a confounder variable?

-Answer: A confounder or confounding variable is an external variable that changes the effect of independent and dependent variables.
+A confounder or confounding variable is an external variable that changes the effect of independent and dependent variables.
 Because of such an influence, the entire experiment can go wrong and yield useless outcomes.
-To avoid such problems, confounding variables need to be identified and considered well before starting the experiment.
+To avoid such problems, confounding variables must be identified and considered before starting the experiment.

 41. Give some differences between R and Python.

-Answer: R and Python are two of the powerful languages for data science, particularly for data analysis.
+R and Python are two powerful languages for data science, particularly for data analysis.
 The following table lists the major differences between the two:

 As a developer, Python is the preferred language to start with.
-However, if you do more statistical analysis and need excellent graphs for reporting, R should be your choice.
+However, R should be your choice if you do more statistical analysis and need excellent graphs for reporting.

 42. What is the fastest and most accurate method of data cleaning?